toltec-astro/tolteca/README.rst

-A Package for KIDs data reduction
+A Package for TolTEC data reduction and analysis
 ---------------------------------

 .. image:: http://img.shields.io/badge/powered%20by-AstroPy-orange.svg?style=flat
     :target: http://www.astropy.org
     :alt: Powered by Astropy Badge

-Kidsproc is a package for reducing KIDs data
+TolTECA is a package for reducing and analyzing TolTEC data.

 License